Back to blog

 Create your form endpoint in FormBackend

 Go create a login and create a new form endpoint in FormBackend.
-Give it a name you can remember for example: “NextJS Contact Form” or something similar for this tutorial.
+Give it a name you can remember for example: “Jekyll Contact Form” or something similar for this tutorial.
 It can always be changed later and is only used for you to remember your form.

 Create a new Jekyll app